Brooch: Ancient brooches

-Brooches were known as fibula (plural fibulae) prior to the Middle Ages.
-These decorative items, used as clothes fasteners, were first crafted in the Bronze Age.
+Brooches from antiquity and before the Middle Ages are often called fibulae (singular: fibula), especially in continental European contexts.
+British archaeologists tend to distinguish between bowed fibulae and flatter brooches, even in antiquity.
+They were necessary as clothes fasteners, but also often highly decorative, and important markers of social status for both men and women, from the Bronze Age onwards.
 In Europe, during the Iron Age, metalworking technology had advanced dramatically.
 The newer techniques of casting, metal bar-twisting and wire making were the basis for many new objects, including the fibula.
 In Europe, Celtic craftsmen were creating fibulae decorated in red enamel and coral inlay, as early as 400 BC.

 The earliest manufacture of brooches in Great Britain was during the period from 600 to 150 BC.
 The most common brooch forms during this period were the bow, the plate and in smaller quantities, the penannular brooch.
 Iron Age brooches found in Britain are typically cast in one piece, with the majority made in copper alloy or iron.
 Prior to the late Iron Age, gold and silver were rarely used to make jewellery.